Official Rules of Twelve Man Football

 1 Structure of the League

-1.1 Divisions The league has a total of sixteen teams, divided into four divisions with four teams in each division.
+1.1 Divisions The league consists of sixteen teams, grouped into four divisions with four teams in each division.

 1.2 Regular Season The regular season consists of 12 weeks.
 Each team plays all divisional opponents twice and two teams from every other division with no bye weeks.